JavaTMP/JavaTMP/JavaTMP-SpringBoot-Modules/spring-boot-cloud/readme.md

   - Spring Cloud Security.

 ## Controlling your configuration with the Spring Cloud Configuration Server
 - When a microservice starts up, it goes through multiple steps in its lifecycle.
-The application configuration data is read during the service’s bootstrapping phase.
+The application configuration data is read during the serviceCall’s bootstrapping phase.
 - You can see the version dependences between Spring Boot and Spring Cloud, along with the different subproject versions contained within the release train, by referring to the Spring Cloud website
   [http://projects.spring.io/spring-cloud/](http://projects.spring.io/spring-cloud/).

-## On service discovery
+## On serviceCall discovery
 - To Horizontal scaling or scale out and to be Resiliency.
-- The solution for a cloud-based microservice environment is to use a service discovery mechanism that’s Highly available, Peer-to-peer, Load balanced, Resilient, Fault tolerant.
+- The solution for a cloud-based microservice environment is to use a serviceCall discovery mechanism that’s Highly available, Peer-to-peer, Load balanced, Resilient, Fault tolerant.
-- Client-side load balancing caches the location of the services so that the service client doesn’t need to contact service discovery on every call.
+- Client-side load balancing caches the location of the services so that the serviceCall client doesn’t need to contact serviceCall discovery on every call.
-- Once the Eureka service is up, we can point our browsers to http://localhost:8070 to view the Eureka dashboard.
+- Once the Eureka serviceCall is up, we can point our browsers to http://localhost:8070 to view the Eureka dashboard.

 ## When bad things happen: Resiliency patterns with Spring Cloud and Resilience4j
 - Client-side resiliency software patterns focus on protecting a client of a remote resource (another microservice call or database lookup) from crashing when the remote resource fails because of errors or poor performance.
-- Client-side load balancing involves having the client look up all of a service’s individual instances from a service discovery agent (like Netflix Eureka) and then caching the physical location of said service instances.
+- Client-side load balancing involves having the client look up all of a serviceCall’s individual instances from a serviceCall discovery agent (like Netflix Eureka) and then caching the physical location of said serviceCall instances.
 - The circuit breaker pattern monitors all calls to a remote resource, and if enough calls fail, the circuit breaker implementation will “pop,” failing fast and preventing future calls to the failing remote resource.
-- With the fallback pattern, when a remote service call fails, rather than generating an exception, the service consumer executes an alternative code path and tries to carry out the action through another means.
+- With the fallback pattern, when a remote serviceCall call fails, rather than generating an exception, the serviceCall consumer executes an alternative code path and tries to carry out the action through another means.
 - When using the bulkhead pattern, you break the calls to remote resources into their own thread pools and reduce the risk that a problem with